- 27 Jul 20

 He offers an honest and heartfelt assessment of what life is like for an independent musician during the Covid-19 pandemic

-Last week, Hot Press reported on Luka Bloom's announcement that he wasn't going to service his new album, Bittersweet Crimson, to Spotify and other streaming services.
+Last week, Hot Press reported on Luka Bloom's announcement that he wasn't going to service his new album, Bittersweet Crimson

 This triggered a wave of reaction from other Irish musicians who talked about their experiences - good, bad and indifferent - of streaming.
 Having read all the comments, Luka has sent an open letter via-our man Stuart Clark, which clarifies his position and teases some of the issues out further.

 We've also included the links to the first two articles and, crucially, a review of the excellent Bittersweet Crimson, which can be ordered now direct from Luka.
 This is a debate, which is going to run and run...

 Greetings from a wet and windy West Clare.

 I sit here looking out at the rain, wondering how an innocuous post on social media, has brought me into the realm of debate and controversy via-your good self and Hot Press.

 The responses to my post were shown to me, and tickled a little.

 I would love to take a moment to correct some misconceptions about me, and my intentions.

 Anyone who read the post I generated regarding the non-streaming of my record Bittersweet Crimson (available now at www.lukabloom.com) would see that I am not anti-streaming.
 I absolutely respect the decisions of so many singers and musicians to present their music and song for streaming, as a tool of promotion for themselves.
 And I have no issue with any of the streaming services themselves.
 I simply made the case that this is not a model of business that has any relevance to me, or my needs as an active singer-songwriter, especially in 2020.